Sunday, June 9th, 2019 11 am

-Standing (or kneeling) before the Bishop (or Monsignor), the sponsor, confirmand, and celebrant will clearly and loudly have the following exchange (“N” means “name” of confirmand):
+Standing (or kneeling) before the Bishop (or Monsignor), the sponsor, confirmand, and celebrant will clearly and loudly have the following exchange (“N.” means “name” of confirmand):

-Bishop: N., Receive the seal of the Gift of the Holy Spirit.
+Monsignor: N., Receive the seal of the Gift of the Holy Spirit.

 (With Chrism oil on his finger, the Bishop/Monsignor anoints the forehead of the confirmand).